-The USEPA has strongly encouraged states to move to a five-part categorization of their waters.
+USEPA developed a five-part categorization system for all states and tribes to use when developing their 305(b)/303(d) Lists of Waters.
 EPD first adopted the five-part categorization system with the 2008 305(b)/303(d) report.
 Assessed waters are placed into one or more of five categories as described below: